c64scene-ar/64k-ought-to-be-enough/README.md

 * Installs `ricarDOS`, a mini "DOS" that hooks the `0x21` interrupt handler with:
   * `ah` == `0x4c`:
      * in ricarDOS it terminates current scene and loads the next one.
-     * in real DOS it terminates the currect DOS program.
+     * in real DOS it terminates the current DOS program.
   * `ah` == `0x09`:
      * prints a `$`-terminated string